-Title of each class Trading symbol Name of each exchange on which registered Common Stock, \$0.01 par value CTRN NASDAQ Stock Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (222.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+Title of each class Trading symbol Name of each exchange on which registered Common Stock, \$0.01 par value CTRN NASDAQ Stock Market , ich shorter period that the registrar be filed by Section 13 or 15(d) of the Securities Exchange Act of at was required to file such reports), and (2) has been subject to , nteractive Data File required to be submitted pursuant to Rule 405 or such shorter period that the registrant was required to submit Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company and "emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer □

-Accelerated Filer ⊠

-Non-Accelerated Filer \Box

-Smaller Reporting Company \Box

-Emerging Growth Company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of May 20, 2023, the registrant had 8,312,902 outstanding shares of common stock, \$0.01 par value per share.
+Large Accelerated Filer □ Accelerated Filer ⊠ Non-Accelerated Filer □ Smaller Reporting Company $\square$ Emerging Growth Company $\square$ If an emerging growth company, indicate by ch new or revised financial accounting standards ed not to use the extended transition period for complying with any of the Exchange Act. $\Box$ Indicate by check mark whether the registrant i s a shell company (as defined in R ule 12b-2 of the Exchange Act).
+Yes $\ \square$ No $\ \boxtimes$ As of August 30, 2024, the registrant had 8,615 5,343 outstanding shares of commo on stock, \$0.01 par value per share.